bedware-software/mybang/README.md

 # Installation
 ## Configure bangs
 Beforehand configure your `config.yaml` to suit your needs.
-You can use `config.yaml` from the project as template.
+You can use `config.yaml` from the project as a template.

 ## Run
 Two main options available: using Docker or using Maven